nurusyda/Cloud-Security-Journey/Week1.md

 UPDATE!
 LLM didn't as dumb as I think yesterday.
 I just didn't know how to use it properly.
 I didn't use it very much though, still using it for simple question.
 I found that I shouldn't integrate them first with duckduckgo mcp if I myself didn't know what just going on lol.

 Afternoon:
-I made the code using claude as the base idea, then enhanced it with grok [see YOLO-grok](YOLO-grok.py) and gemini.
+I made the code using claude as the base idea, then enhanced it with grok [see YOLO-grok](YOLO-grok.py) and gemini [see YOLO-gemini](YOLO-gemini.py).
+The gemini resulted from the grok that I asked it to changed a little bit here and there without changing main component from grok.
+And it works!!!!!!!!!!!!!
+I couldn't stress much of it but after searching and reading I got what I planned at first!
+Perhaps I'll still do some changed here and there going on.
+But for now it's enough for trial.
+Perhaps next week, I'm planning to setup AI council using API keys.